Matt Mervis

-Matthew Jared Mervis (born April 16, 1998), nicknamed Mash, is an American professional baseball first baseman in the Chicago Cubs organization.
-He played college baseball at Duke University.
-He signed with the Cubs in 2020 as an undrafted free agent.
-In 2022, he led Minor League Baseball in RBIs, and was third with 36 home runs.
-He played for Team Israel in the 2023 World Baseball Classic in Miami in March 2023.
+Matthew Jared Mervis (born April 16, 1998), nicknamed "Mash", is an American professional baseball first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Miami Marlins.
+Mervis played college baseball at Duke University, and signed with the Cubs as an undrafted free agent in 2020.
+In 2022, he led Minor League Baseball in RBI, and was third with 36 home runs.
+He played for Team Israel in the 2023 World Baseball Classic.